Ali al-Rikabi: Summary

-During the last phase of Ottoman rule in the Middle East, Rikabi occupied prominent positions.
+During the last phase of Ottoman rule in the Middle East, al-Rikabi occupied prominent positions.
 After the Ottoman Turks departed from Arab lands in 1918, he formed the first cabinet in the history of Syria under Prince Faisal, third son Sharif Hussain of Mecca.
-Later, during two periods (1922 and 1924–1926) as Prime Minister in Jordan, Rikabi established Jordan's administrative and financial system.
+Later, during two periods (1922 and 1924–1926) as prime minister in Jordan, al-Rikabi established Jordan's administrative and financial system.
 He supported the Syrian revolt of 1925 against the French Mandate while he was Prime Minister of Jordan.

-During Ottoman Rule
+During Ottoman rule

-Ali Rida Pasha al-Rikabi came from a Damascene family whose ancestor had migrated from Rifa’i in southern Iraq during the seventeenth century.
-Rikabi obtained his primary education at the Rushdiya Military School and completed Secondary school in Damascus also.
+Ali Rida al-Rikabi came from a Damascene family whose ancestor had migrated from Rifa’i in southern Iraq during the seventeenth century.
+Al-Rikabi obtained his primary education at the Rushdiya Military School and completed Secondary school in Damascus also.
 His extraordinary performance at school earned him recommendations to be sent to the Military College in Istanbul, where he studied military engineering and graduated as the youngest in his class with the rank of Staff Major.
 He was later appointed military commander of the Ottoman army and deputy governor in Jerusalem.
 When the Ottoman Constitution was proclaimed in 1908 he was appointed Head of Special Branch in Istanbul.
 From there he was transferred to al-Medina al-Munawara where he was appointed Governor and Military Commander after being promoted to the rank of Major General.
 He then went on to Iraq as Military Commander in Baghdad and Governor of Basra.

 On the eve of the First World the Ottoman Government consulted him, among other army commanders, about his opinion of Turkey's participation in the war along the side of its German ally.
-Rikabi advised the Ottoman Government to remain neutral in this European conflict because he was well aware of the poor condition of the Ottoman Army, its outdated weapons, insufficient ammunition and weak training.
-This advice led the ruling Triumvirate (Enver, Talat & Jamal), leaders of the Young Turks, to consider Rikabi a defeatist; so, he was dismissed into retirement from the army.
+Al-Rikabi advised the Ottoman Government to remain neutral in this European conflict because he was well aware of the poor condition of the Ottoman Army, its outdated weapons, insufficient ammunition and weak training.
 Other officers and members of the Young Turks were enthusiastic in their drive to enter the war on the side of Germany, their friend and ally.
-When Rikabi returned to Damascus after his dismissal, Jamal Pasha appointed him Mayor of Damascus and Chief of Defences in order to utilise his knowledge and experience, while keeping him under close surveillance.
-Rikabi preferred to accept these two positions to ward off suspicions, as he was in fact one of the founders of the first two secret organisations that planted the seeds of Arab Nationalism under Ottoman rule, namely ‘The Young Arab Society’ and ‘The Covenant Society’.
+When al-Rikabi returned to Damascus after his dismissal, Jamal Pasha appointed him Mayor of Damascus and Chief of Defences in order to utilise his knowledge and experience, while keeping him under close surveillance.
+Al-Rikabi preferred to accept these two positions to ward off suspicions, as he was in fact one of the founders of the first two secret organisations that planted the seeds of Arab Nationalism under Ottoman rule, namely The Young Arab Society and The Covenant Society.